jensendarren/metasploit-course/README.md

 * [BuiltWith](http://builtwith.com/) - Find information about the technology used
 * [Robtex DNS Lookup](http://robtex.com) - Comprehensive DNS information about the target site
 * [Subdomain Discovery](https://github.com/guelfoweb/knock) - Subdomain scanner (requires git clone)
+* [Password Database](https://haveibeenpwned.com/) - check if your email has been leaked as a result of a previous exploit in a service you are signed up to

 Basic usage of Knock outlined below: